2nd Vermont Brigade: After the battle

-Col Francis V. Randall assumed command of the brigade after Stannard was wounded.
+Colonel Francis V. Randall assumed command of the brigade after Stannard was wounded.
 On July 4, the 12th regiment was sent to Baltimore, Maryland to transport and guard prisoners.
 The 13th, 14th, 15th and 16th regiments participated in the pursuit of Lee's Army of Northern Virginia starting July 4, but broke off and were ordered back to Vermont between July 8 and July 18.
-Some of them tarried at New York City to assist in controlling the Draft riots, but by August 10, all five regiments had mustered out at Brattleboro, Vermont.
+Some of them were assigned to New York City to assist in controlling the Draft riots, but by August 10, all five regiments had mustered out at Brattleboro, Vermont.

 A total of 4,847 men served in the five regiments of the brigade.
 It suffered at total of 356 casualties during its career, including 70 killed or mortally wounded at Gettysburg, 282 lost to disease, 2 who died in Confederate prisons, 1 who committed suicide, and 1 who was murdered.